dekuNukem/pimp_my_microwave/README.md

 Mechanical keyboards are all the rage these days!
 People love the satisfying tactile sensation, and some go on great lengths to customise them to their exact liking.

-That begs the question: If people love it *that much*, why stop at just *computer* keyboards?
+That begs the question: If we love it *that much*, why stop at just *computer* keyboards?

 If you think about it, there are *plenty* of everyday input devices in desperate need of mech-ing up!